PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 ## Jobs

-The PlanQK platform also provides the functionality for one-time service executions which we refer to as *jobs*.
+The PlanQK platform also provides the functionality to execute services directly via the platform without the need of dealing with the underyling REST methods when communicating with exisiting services.
-These jobs are based on either your own services or on suitable implementations provided by the community.
+We refer to this feature as *Jobs* and they are either based your own services or on suitable implementations provided by the community.
 Jobs can be especially useful when experimenting with implementations for quantum hardware and when intending to share results with other users of the platform in the form of a [data pool](knowledge_platform.html#data-pools).

 ### Create Jobs